ForrestErickson/fanRPM/README.md

 # fanRPM
 A Controller for a Four Wire Brushless DC Fan

+**Note: the Tag for Version 0.6 is a change to only print RPM.
+Used for fan obstruction testing with the Arduino Serial Ploter.**

 The fan under test was a GDSTIME model 1238 120mm 12V PWM Fan, 120mm x 38mm 213CFM DC Brushless Cooling Fan The signals on the four wires are:
 > Connector: 4-PIN; Lead wire: UL Type (+): Red Wire ; (-): Black Wire.
 FG function：Yellow Wire.
 PWM: Blue Wire.